BoBkiNN/IndigoDataIo/README.md

 ## IndigoDataIo

-This is library that adds a new way to manipulate keyed map-like data. keys are like `inside.some.object.value` so there are no
+This is library that adds a new way to manipulate keyed map-like data.
+Keys is path like `inside.some.object.value` that will be used to get `value` from deep object.

 Since version 3.0.0 TypeOps interface was introduced.
 This interface adds methods to create types for serialization.